gladed/watchable/README.md

 val from = listOf(4, 5).toWatchableList()
 val into = watchableValueOf(0)
 into.bind(this, from) {
-    // Update size whenever "from" changes
-    value = from.size
+    // Update size whenever "from" changes in any way value = from.size
 }
 // ...time passes...